SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-group-resources.md

 ---
-title: When does SESYNC setup my groups resources?
+title: When does SESYNC setup resources for my group?
 category: FAQ
 tags:
   - infrastructure